1990s North Korean famine: Post-famine developments

-North Korea has not yet resumed reliable self-sufficiency in food production and as a result, it periodically relies on external food aid from South Korea, China, the United States, Japan, the European Union and other countries.
+As of 2019, North Korea had not yet resumed reliable self-sufficiency in food production and as a result, it periodically relies on external food aid from South Korea, China, the United States, Japan, the European Union and other countries.

 In 2002, North Korea requested that food supplies no longer be delivered.
 In 2005, the World Food Programme (WFP) reported that famine conditions were in imminent danger of returning to North Korea, and the government was reported to have mobilized millions of city-dwellers in order to help rice farmers.
 In 2012, the WFP reported that food would be sent to North Korea as soon as possible.
 The food would first be processed by a local processor and it would then be delivered directly to North Korean citizens.

 Agricultural production increased from about 2.7 million metric tons in 1997 to 4.2 million metric tons in 2004.
 In 2008, food shortages continued to be a problem in North Korea, although less so than in the mid to late 1990s.
 Flooding in 2007 and reductions in food aid exacerbated the problem.

 In 2011, during a visit to North Korea, former US President Jimmy Carter reported that one third of children in North Korea were malnourished and stunted in their growth because of a lack of food.
 He also said that the North Korean government had reduced daily food intake from 1400 to 700 kcal in 2011.
 Some scholars believed that North Korea was purposefully exaggerating the food shortage, aiming to receive additional food supplies for its planned mass-celebrations of Kim Il Sung's 100th birthday in 2012 by means of foreign aid.

 Escaped North Koreans reported in September 2010 that starvation had returned to the nation.
-North Korean pre-school children are reported to be an average of 3 to 4 cm shorter than South Koreans, which some researchers believe can only be explained by conditions of famine and malnutrition.
+North Korean pre-school children were reported to be an average of 3 to 4 cm shorter than South Koreans, which some researchers believe can only be explained by conditions of famine and malnutrition.
 Most people only eat meat on public holidays, namely Kim Jong Il's birthday, the Day of the Shining Star on February 16 and Kim Il Sung's birthday, the Day of the Sun on April 15.